About Me

 Applying to work with me

-I currently have positions available.
-I’m very happy to receive applications from excellent postdoc, Ph.D. and M.Sc. candidates interested in working with me; please send me an email but note the following.
-You are strongly advised to include details of your research interests and background, as well as some idea of how these connect with my own work.
-Although I’m pretty broad-minded about my research areas, emails which don’t have a clear connection with my work are unlikely to get a response.
+I currently have one or two positions available.
+I’m very happy to receive applications from excellent postdoc, Ph.D. and M.Sc. candidates interested in working with me; please send me an email but note the following: To be considered (and get a reply), your message must include details of your research interests and background, as well as some idea of how these connect with my own work.
+This is not meant to be unfriendly, but I receive a very large number of requests (multiple per day is normal), and most of these clearly do not come from applicants actually interested specifically in my work.
+Take a look at one or two papers, read what you can understand, feel free to ask questions and explain your interest.
+Although I’m pretty broad-minded about my research areas, emails which don’t have a clear connection with my work are very unlikely to get a response.
 UBC undergraduate students who are interested in potential internships and other projects they might get involved with are also very welcome to get in touch!

 Current/Recent Programme Committees